wilsondhanamarthen/quant-risk-portfolio/README.md

 | Buy & Hold (SPY)     | 12.82%       | 17.10%     | 0.46         | -35.75%      |
 | Momentum Strategy    | 8.38%        | 10.46%     | 0.32         | -13.60%      |

-> The momentum strategy underperforms on raw returns but significantly
-> reduces drawdown — showing the classic risk/return tradeoff in action.
+**Insight:**
+The momentum strategy significantly reduces drawdowns, but at the cost of lower returns and weaker risk-adjusted performance.

+---

 ---